The Vodou Physicist

 The family visited with Henri’s for a day, and the following day, Nadine and Wilson went to Aubry, to the community center there.
 Henri had spread the word among Nadine’s followers that she had been misidentified as having died; she somehow had survived the earthquake and would be visiting the community center to meet with her former congregation members.

-It was a tearful reunion for all of Nadine’s followers and Nadine had to explain how she and Tamara had been injured in the ‘quake and had gotten help to get to Port-au-Prince and had been airlifted for medical care.
-The family had fabricated the story that Wilson thought the people in rubble near his home were his wife and daughter and, distraught and having been injured himself, was able to get to Miami too, where immigration officials had realized they were a family and gotten them together.
+It was a tearful reunion for all of Nadine’s former congregation members and Nadine had to explain how she and Tamara had been injured in the ‘quake and had gotten help to get to Port-au-Prince and had been airlifted for medical care.
+The family had fabricated the story that Wilson thought the people in the rubble near his home were his wife and daughter and, distraught and having been injured himself, was able to get to Miami too, where immigration officials had realized they were a family and gotten them together.
 They had their names changed when they heard that Vanessa was trying to locate Nadine.

 Several days later, the intervening days filled with visiting their friends, the Alexandres met with a Justice Ministry official at Vanessa’s compound.
 He led them to a building behind the main house.
 When they walked in, Tamara stiffened.